mdsol/appconnect-android/README.md

 List<Form> forms = loadForms(datastore, subject)
 ```

-### Important Considerations
+>**Important Considerations:**
   - The preceding example assumes the user is associated with a single subject.
 In reality they may have multiple subjects associated with them.
   - The example assumes a best-case scenario where each request is successful.
 A robust application should have adequate error handling throughout the process.
   - To avoid interfering with the UI, make all requests asynchronously on a background thread.
   - The Java network requests are not synchronous and should be performed in a background thread.

 ## API Documentation ##